 A warm welcome to parents and pupils belonging to Year 3 this year!
-Mrs Cocks (Nee Miss Beard) and Mrs Hill are excited about teaching you all.
+Miss Russell and Mrs Sturtridge are excited about teaching you all.
 In order to get the maximum out of the opportunities available to your child, we are writing to you to let you know of the topics, subjects and clubs that your child will be doing.

 In Year 3, we try to create an exciting, integrated and cross-curricular based learning environment, which encourages the children to link their knowledge and understanding across subjects into other areas.